Project-Sylos/Sylos-API/README.md

 - Every HTTP request is logged via Chi middleware (method, path, status, bytes, duration).
 - The core bridge logs migration lifecycle, including successes/failures, and can forward logs to the Migration Engine’s UDP listener if configured.
-- Enable UDP listener for local development via `runtime.log_address` and `runtime.skip_log_listener=false`; logs also persist in the migration database via the SDK.
+- Enable logging terminal for local development via `runtime.enable_logging_terminal=true` and `runtime.log_address`; this spawns a terminal process that displays live UDP logs.
+You can also toggle it mid-run via `POST /api/migrations/log-terminal`.
+Logs also persist in the migration database via the SDK.
 - Progress streams are delivered over SSE.
 Heartbeats (`: heartbeat`) are sent every 30 seconds to keep connections alive; reconnect on network drops to continue receiving updates.

 ---